 Expected Family Contribution, number calculated and appearing on the upper right portion of the SAR.
 This number is used to determine financial need and eligibility for student aid.

-An educational session that first time Stafford borrowers must fulfill before the loan proceeds can be disbursed.
-The Exit Counseling sessions provides these first time borrowers basic information about student loans and the terms and conditions of the Stafford Loan program.
+An educational session that first time Direct Loan borrowers must fulfill before the loan proceeds can be disbursed.
+The Entrance Counseling sessions provides these first time borrowers basic information about student loans and the terms and conditions of the Direct Loan program.
+Entrance Counseling may be accessed at www.studentloans.gov.

-An educational session that Stafford loan borrowers must fulfill around the time of graduate or separation from a college.
+An educational session that Direct loan borrowers must fulfill around the time of graduate or separation from a college.
 The Exit Counseling session provides the borrower detailed information about the loans he/she borrower, the company that will collect the payment and the repayment alternatives that are available.
+Exit Counseling may be accessed at www.studentloans.gov.

 Financial aid administrator.
 A School representative responsible for and assisting students in interpreting and completing their federal aid.

 Free Application for Federal Student Aid, the form used to apply for federal grants, work-study, and loans.
-The application may be completed over the internet at: http://www.fafsa.ed.gov, or by completing the paper application available at local high schools, public libraries, or most college campuses.
+The application may be completed online at:www.fafsa.gov.

 Any remaining balance when the EFC (reported on your Student Aid Report) is subtracted from COA (calculated by BPCC).
 Financial need is calculated by the college and used to determine eligibility for many types of aid.

-Financial aid awards that do not have to be repaid student completes requirement of award funds.
+Financial aid awards that do not have to be repaid student.
 The amount awarded is usually based on need, cost of attendance, and enrollment status.

 An electronic version of the Student Aid Report (SAR) sent to Bossier Parish Community College.